minio/docs/source/administration/console/subnet-registration.rst

 You should instead rely on your own legal counsel or licensing specialists to audit and ensure your application is in compliance with the licenses of MinIO and all other open-source projects with which your application integrates or interacts.

 MinIO Commercial Licensing is the best option for applications which trigger AGPLv3 obligations (for example, open sourcing your application).
-Applications using MinIO — or any other OSS-licensed code — without validating their usage do so at their own risk.
+Applications using MinIO—or any other OSS-licensed code—without validating their usage do so at their own risk.

 Health
 ------